Batch Production Checklist for Polymer Clay Sellers

 - Design lock: pick the shape, color family, finish, and hardware path before conditioning clay.

 - Color log: write the mix beside the batch, including clay line and color parts.
+Conditioning clean slabs and canes keeps a custom color consistent across the run.

 - Slab setup: roll every slab to the same thickness with guides, a marked roller setup, or a known pasta-machine setting.